 The transaction has therefore been accounted for as a reverse acquisition from a consolidated perspective, where Douugh Technologies Limited is the accounting acquirer and the Company is the legal acquirer.
-The financial report includes the consolidated financial statements of Douugh Technologies Limited for the financial year and the Company for the period 17 September 2020 to 30 June 2021.
-The financial report represents a continuation of Douugh Technologies Limited's financial statements with the exception of the capital structure.
+The comparative period FY2021 includes the consolidated financial statements of Douugh Technologies Limited for the financial year and the Company for the period 17 September 2020 to 30 June 2021.
+The comparative period FY2021 represents a continuation of Douugh Technologies Limited's financial statements with the exception of the capital structure.
 The amount recognised as equity instruments in these consolidated statements represents the issued equity of the Company adjusted to reflect the equity issued by the Company on acquisition.